-- · appointing, approving the fees of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm: - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures: - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics;
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - · discussing our risk management policies; - · meeting independently with our internal auditing staff, if any, registered public accounting firm and management;

-- · discussing our risk management policies; - · meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - · preparing the audit committee report required by the SEC rules.
+- · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC, rules.

-Upon the consummation of this offering, our audit committee will consist of Jane Morreau, John Leahy and Axelle Henry, with Jane Morreau serving as chair.
-Our board of directors has determined that Jane Morreau and John Leahy are independent under the Nasdaq Stock Market rules and Rule 10A-3 of the Exchange Act.
-Our board of directors has determined that Jane Morreau is an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental consolidated financial statements, in accordance with applicable requirements.
-We intend to comply with the independence requirements for all members of the audit committee within the time periods specified in the Nasdaq Stock Market rules.
+Upon the consummation of this offering, our audit committee will consist of , , and , with serving as chair.
+Our board of directors has determined that all members are independent under the rules and Rule 10A-3 of the Exchange Act.
+Our board of directors has determined that is an "audit committee financial expert" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Our board of directors has also determined that each member of our audit committee can read and understand fundamental consolidated financial statements, in accordance with applicable requirements.